PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 linear regression is preferred over simple averaging for computing the ROS time from sensor time.

+Finally, `timestamp_off_usec` allows to specify a fixed duration (in microseconds) which will be added to the PC time computed from sensor time, to compensate for a known extra offset between computed and actual time.
+When using the packet reception timestamps (`timesync_interval=0`) for estimation, you typically have to compensate for a time that is a little behind (larger) with a negative value, e.g. -3000.
+When using extra HTTP requests, the computed time instead appears to be ahead of the actual time so the value typically must be positive, e.g. 10000, often dependent on the load caused by current amount of data to handle (scan frequency X scan size).

 Typical setups are described below.
 The currently recommended setup is to leave both parameters at 0 if timestamp accuracy and jitter is not a concern, otherwise `transport udp`, `timesync_interval 0` and `timesync_period 10000`.